How insurance works

 As cars become more and more sophisticated, the costs of parts, labour and the expertise needed to repair them goes up.
 But the cost of a personal injury claim is even more expensive than 'bent metal'.

 Making sure someone injured in a car accident receives enough money to support them during their recovery is important.
-As most insurers pay out the majority of the premiums you pay in claims, prices have to go up to cover these costs.
+As the majority of people's premiums are paid out in claims, prices have to go up to cover these costs.